hvnsweeting/pynosed/README.md

     last_line = line
 ```

-One common option used is `-c` to count number of occurences.
+One common option used is `-c` to count number of occurrences.
 To implement in
 Python by iterating each line and count could be tricky (do try it), but
 using standard library `itertools` makes thing trivial: